Untitled Romantasy Project

 Not for long, the woman murmured.
 Not when her love becomes her weakness.

-Chapter 5: Gunsmoke and Starlight
+Chapter Five: Gunsmoke and Starlight

 By Pseudo Anonymous